-Prerequisite: SEC 225 or equivalent with a grade of "C" or higher.
-Shorthand speed of at least 100 words per minute and typing speed of at least 60 words per minute.
+Prerequisite: SEC 225 or equivalent with grade of "C" or higher.
+Shorthand speed of at least 100 wpm and typing speed of at least 60 wpm.

 SEC 236 Secretarial Procedures (3-0)

 Secretarial responsibilities in the office, exploring job opportunities, interviewing, grooming, human relations, telephone techniques, office organization, mail handling, travel arrangements, meetings and conferences, and knowledge of records management.